-The Scottish Association of Young Farmers Clubs (SAYFC) brings together young people in rural Scotland who are interested in agricultural and the countryside, and has done since its creation in 1938.
-As the association has evolved, the main ethos has remained constant, to offer personal development opportunities for young people.
+The Scottish Association of Young Farmers Clubs (SAYFC) brings together young people in rural Scotland who are interested in the countryside and has done since its creation in 1938.
+As the association has evolved, the main ethos has remained constant; to offer personal development opportunities for young people.

-Our unique organisation led by the members for the members, has encouraged members to think and speak for themselves.
-With this in mind the original young farmers motto created in the 1950’s still remains relevant today “Better Farmers, Better Countrymen, Better Citizens”
+Our unique organisation led by the members for the members has encouraged young people in Scotland to think and speak for themselves.
+With this in mind the original motto created in the 1950’s still remains relevant with us today; “Better Farmers, Better Countrymen, Better Citizens”.

-Membership is open to anyone between 14 and 30 years of age, and with more than 80 clubs across Scotland affiliated with the association, anyone who is interested in joining will find a club near them.
-The current motto “Not just for those who wear wellies” enhances that the association is not just for farmers, and many of the current members do not work, live or indeed coming from a farming background.
-SAYFC is for anyone who would like to be part of a youth organisation where they can gain personal development that will undoubtedly benefit them during their time as a Young Farmer, and in their future.
+Membership is open to anyone between 14 and 30 years of age.
+With more than 80 clubs across Scotland affiliated with the association, anyone who is interested in joining will find a club near them.
+Our current motto “Not just for those who wear wellies” enhances that we are not just for farmers.
+Many of the current members do not work, live or indeed come from a farming background.
+SAYFC is open to anyone who would like to be part of a youth organisation where they can gain personal development that will undoubtedly benefit them during their time as a Young Farmer in future.

-Activities range from stockjudging and art & craft competitions to sports events, drama, farm/producer visits and dances.
-However members can gain as much or as little out of the association as they wish, there is no requirement to take part in any element.
+Our activities range from arts & crafts, drama, variety performances and speechmaking - to tug of war, various sports events, cattle & sheep dressing, farm/producer visits and dances.
+Members can gain as much or as little out of our association as they wish with no requirement to take part in any element.
 Browse through our website to find out more about the opportunities, events and competitions on offer through SAYFC.

-As a member-led organisation the structure is set so that the strategic vision is directed by members.
-We believe that this is important not just because it makes for an effective membership body, but it also helps equip members with the skills they will need to lead, make decisions, empower and be active citizens in a democracy.
+As a member-led organisation the structure is set so that the strategic vision is directed by our members.
+We believe this is important as it makes for an effective membership body, but also helps equip members with the skills they will need to lead, make decisions, empower and be active citizens in a democracy.

-The life skills picked up via membership of SAYFC are vast whether through participation in one of our many competitions or simply through the making of decisions as they manage their own clubs.
+The life skills picked up via membership of SAYFC are vast whether through participation in one of our many competitions or simply from decision making during management of their club.

-Our members value this trust and responsibility placed in them.
+Our members value this trust and responsibility placed on them.

-SAYFC is unique in that the members play a key role in the decision making at all levels within the movement.
-The rock on which the association is built is each club and its members.
-With over 3,000 members the Young Farmers movement provides a crucial social network for the youth or rural Scotland, and in some cases brings individuals in isolated parts of Scotland together.
+SAYFC is unique as members play a key role in the decision making at all levels within the movement.
+With over 3,000 members, we provide a crucial social network for the youth of rural Scotland and help to bring those in isolated parts of Scotland together.

-Events at all levels National, Regional, District and Club bring members with common interests together offering opportunities to create new friendships that in many cases last a lifetime.
+Events at all levels (National, Regional, District and Club) bring members with common interests together offering opportunities to create new friendships that last a lifetime.

 Young people are encouraged to take responsibility for their own futures and to take an interest in contemporary issues that affect their lives.
 In addition to the many opportunities SAYFC present to each individual, members continue to build relationships with local communities all over Scotland – and further afield.

-Young Farmers are members of a caring organisation which is part of the local community, whether this is donating labour hours to revamp a hospice garden, giving blood or raising funds for other charities.
+Young Farmers are members of a caring organisation which embeds itself in local communities, whether this is donating labour hours to revamp a hospice garden, giving blood or raising funds for local charities.
 Members take whatever challenge is put in front of them in their stride.